stonewalljones/hfyEbook/README.md

             as-is.

 "content" (array of objects):
     Each element of the array is an object describing a chapter.
-Each of these instances contains the following fields:
+Each can contain the following fields:

         * "title" (string):
             The chapter title.
 Used to generate headings and when building TOCs.